Fertilizing Aquarium Plants: A Beginner's Guide

 - Weekly: Extra iron fertilization for red plants

-Summary: Fertilizing in 4 Steps
+Summary: Fertilize in 4 Steps

 - Choose a complete liquid fertilizer as a base - Seachem Flourish or Colombo Flora Grow